 Return on Capital Employed Insights for Transocean

-After pulling data from Benzinga Pro it seems like during Q2, Transocean (NYSE:RIG) posted sales of $656.00 million.
-Earnings were up 62.5%, but Transocean still reported an overall loss of $3.00 million.
-Transocean collected $643.00 million in revenue during Q1, but reported earnings showed a $8.00 million loss.
+After pulling data from Benzinga Pro it seems like during Q2, Transocean's (NYSE:RIG) reported sales totaled $656.00 million.
+Despite a 62.5% in earnings, the company posted a loss of $3.00 million.
+In Q1, Transocean brought in $643.00 million in sales but lost $8.00 million in earnings.

 What Is ROCE?